dgroomes/browser-extension-framework/browser-extension-framework/README.md

 Follow these instructions to build BrowserExtensionFramework:

-1. Install dependencies
+1. Install dependencies:
     * ```shell
       npm install
       ```
-2. Build the library distributions:
+2. Transpile the TypeScript:
     * ```shell
-      npm run build
+      npm run transpile
       ```
+3. Bundle the JavaScript code:
+    * ```shell
+      npm run bundle-js
+      ```
+4. Bundle the TypeScript declarations:
+    * ```shell
+      npm run bundle-types
+      ```

+The final result of the build process is three artifacts:

+* `dist/index.mjs`
+  * This is the main code.
+* `dist/index.d.ts`
+  * This is a TypeScript declaration file.
+It gives TypeScript projects type information that describes the main code.
+* `content-script-middleware.js`
-    * Notice that this builds builds *distributions* (plural!) not just a single distribution.
-Most libraries will publish a main artifact, but BrowserExtensionFramework needs to publish three equally important artifacts.
-There is an artifact for each JavaScript execution environment in a browser extension architecture: 1) backend 2) content script and 3) web page.
+  * This is a special file.
+Most libraries will publish a main artifact, and sometimes TypeScript declaration files, but BrowserExtensionFramework needs to publish an additional artifact.
+The `content-script-middleware.js` file should be loaded in a "content script" by a browser extension.
+It should be loaded as-is.
+It does not export anything (and thus is suffixed with plain `.js` instead of `.mjs`).
+It sets up the necessary listeners and glue code that allows BrowserExtensionFramework to communicate through the content script between context like popup scripts and web page scripts.